TuringLang/MCMCTempering.jl/README.md

 Both of these parts should then be used in a function called `get_tempered_loglikelihoods_and_params` that returns the densities and parameters for the `k`th and `k+1`th chains, the interface is built in this way as the requirements for accessing the two aforementioned components can reasonably change, with some samplers being built such that they require state information, sampler information, model information etc. to access these properties, this allows for flexibility in implementation.

-In this case, the implementation of `get_tempered_loglikelihoods_and_params` is relatively simple, in fact, the code below is the default "fallback" implementation of this function and so provided your sampler submits to this fairly standard set of arguments you do not need to implement this method, as is the case for `AdvancedHMC`:
+In this case, the implementation of `get_tempered_loglikelihoods_and_params` is relatively simple, in fact, the code below is the default "fallback" implementation of this function and so provided your sampler submits to this fairly standard set of arguments you do not need to implement this method at all, as is the case for `AdvancedHMC`:

 ```julia
 function get_tempered_loglikelihoods_and_params(